12 Best & Easy Freelance Jobs for Beginners

 As for what you need to be a virtual assistant:

-• You should have a solid foundation in basic writing skills—you’ll be communicating with clients over email or chat, so it’s important that you can write quickly and clearly.
+- You should have a solid foundation in basic writing skills—you’ll be communicating with clients over email or chat, so it’s important that you can write quickly and clearly.

-• You should also have good organizational skills (it’s not easy organizing someone else’s schedule).
+- You should also have good organizational skills (it’s not easy organizing someone else’s schedule).

-• You should also be able to work from home on your own schedule.
+- You should also be able to work from home on your own schedule.
 It’s a great option for stay-at-home moms or dads who want to make some extra cash, as well as for people who want the flexibility of working from home but don’t want to start their own business.

 Data Entry Jobs

 Data entry is the most common freelance job for beginners.
-It’s important to have good attention to detail and to be accurate.
-You’ll often be typing out data from documents or websites into a database, so if you’re looking for a job where you can literally just sit back and let the computer do all the work (or if your keyboard isn’t capable of doing any more damage!), this could be it!
+It’s important to pay good attention to detail and be accurate.
+You’ll often be typing out data from documents or websites into a database, so if you’re looking for a job where you can just sit back and let the computer do all the work (or if your keyboard isn’t capable of doing any more damage!), this could be it!

 Can I just say how much I love these data entry jobs?
-They’re great because there’s no need for creativity or research; just copy-paste whatever comes your way into Excel or another database program.
+They’re great because there’s no need for creativity or research; copy-paste whatever comes your way into Excel or another database program.
 And hey—you don’t even have to turn on your computer!
 Just sit back with a cup of coffee and watch as text scrawls across your screen at lightning speed.

 See Related: Builderall Review: Is It Worth the Price?